Why Industrial Manufacturers Should Move Away from ThomasNet Navigator (and What to Use Instead)

 What Is ThomasNet Navigator?

-ThomasNet Navigator is a catalog management system offered to manufacturers listed on the ThomasNet platform.
-It lets you showcase your products, display specs, and receive RFQs directly through your listing.
+ThomasNet Navigator is a catalog management system that lets you showcase your products through your ThomasNet listings and/or website.

 In theory, it’s convenient – but in practice, you’re renting space in ThomasNet’s ecosystem, not building your own digital presence.